tanishq25bai10177-blip/Fundamentals-Of-AI-and-ML/README.md

 # 🗑️ AI-Powered Waste Classifier
 ## 📌 Overview
-This project is for the **Bring Your Own Project (BYOP)** capstone of the *Fundamentals of AI and ML* course.
-It deals with the issue of **waste segregation** in hostels, educational institutions, etc., using **AI/ML concepts** such as supervised learning, clustering, and natural language processing.
-It classifies the waste items into various types such as Wet, Dry, Recyclable, or Hazardous, depending on whether the image of the waste item is uploaded or the name of the waste item is entered in the system.
-This can promote the use of sustainable waste management in our environment.
+This project is part of the **Bring Your Own Project (BYOP)** capstone for the *Fundamentals of AI and ML* course.
+It solves the real-world problem of **waste segregation** using a simple supervised learning model.
----
+The program takes a waste item name as input and predicts its category (**Wet, Dry, Recyclable, Hazardous**) directly in the terminal.
 ## 🚀 Features
-- **Image Classification (Computer Vision)**: Image of waste item uploaded, and the type of waste item is predicted.
-- **Text-Based Classification (NLP)**: Name of the waste item entered, and the type of waste item is classified.
-- **Clustering (Unsupervised Learning)**: Waste items are grouped together in the case of missing labels.
-- **Knowledge Base Search**: Waste items can be searched for in the knowledge base.
-- **Feedback Loop**: The user can provide feedback to improve the model.
----
+- Text-based classification using **Naive Bayes**.
+- Direct input/output in the compiler (no web interface).
+- Small demo dataset included in the code.
+- Easy to expand with more items.
 ## 🛠️ Tech Stack
 - Python
-- TensorFlow/PyTorch
 - scikit-learn
-- Flask/Streamlit
-- OpenCV/PIL
----
 ## ⚙️ Installation & Setup
 1. Clone the repository:
    ```bash